RTBGG/personal-website/README.md

 # Personal Website

-I host this repository via Cloudflare Pages on these domains: https://rtb.gg, https://rtb1337.com and https://rtb69.com.
+I host this repository via Cloudflare Pages on https://rtb.gg.

 Feel free to use this as a template for your own personal website!